eldredgj10/CS246/Client-ServerNetworking/README.md

 # Overview

 This program creates a Server for which computers can connect to and chat to a single computer connected or to all the computers connected.
+This server is a client - server network using TCP.

 # Development Environment